deepanshu-yadav/devopsprojects23/docker/README.md

 ## Docker

 The app is run inside docker container.
-Howver instead of running nodejs and mongodb inside the same container they are run in separate container.
+However instead of running nodejs and mongodb inside the same container they are run in separate container.

 Install docker using  `./install_docker_minikube.sh` .
 This script is avaialable in the main directory.